bradchristie/taminations-flutter/assets/b2/run.md

 use Do Your Part (see Additional Detail: Commands: Do Your Part).

-At Mainstream, the runner and non-runner will almost always begin as a Mini-Wave or Couple.
+At Basic, the runner and non-runner will almost always begin as a Mini-Wave or Couple.
 A workshop should precede other applications, such as when the non-runner is initially facing the shoulder of the runner (e.g., from a